MihaelKeehl111/freemarket_sample_61a/README.md

 - has_many :comments
 - has_many :users_rates
 - has_many :likes
-- belongs_to :streetadress
+- has_one :streetaddress
-- belongs_to :card
+- has_one :card

 ## products